vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-test-parallelization.md

 Jest also provides you the ability to shard your tests across different build agents using the [`--shard` flag](https://jestjs.io/docs/cli#--shard).

-CircleCI allows for multiple build agents by adding a `parallelism: XXX` configuration option to your job.
+CircleCI allows for multiple build agents by adding a [`parallelism: XXX` configuration option][circle-parallel] to your job.
 You can then update your testing step to be something along the lines of:

 ```sh
 # npm test="jest"